Bingo Paradise bingoparadise.co.uk

 So there you have it, this is why nowadays you’ll almost certainly be asked to add your debit card details before being awarded your free spins.

-Whilst this may be no help, in the next section, we hope to be able to help you understand what you should be looking for to determine the in’s and out’s of a ‘free spins deal’
+Whilst this may be no help, in the next section, I aim to help you understand what you should be looking for to determine the in’s and out’s of a “free spins deal”.

-As we touched on in our opening paragraph, it’s very much the case that not all free spins deals are equal.
-We always suggest those looking for a bonus offer or free spins remain aware of the ‘too good to be true’ adage.
+As I touched on in my opening paragraph, it’s very much the case that not all free spins deals are equal.
+If you’re looking for a bonus offer or free spins promotion, make sure you’re aware of the adage that if something sounds too good to be true, it probably is.

-Whilst on the face of it, a deal presented as ’10 Free Spins, No Deposit Required’ may sound fantastic, there are a number of caveats that may lurk in the terms and conditions, ready to strip the offer of its initial shine and lead to your disappointment.
-Such caveats may be:
+On the face of it, a deal presented as “30 Free Spins, No Deposit Required” may sound fantastic, but there are a number of caveats that may lurk in the terms and conditions, ready to strip the offer of its initial shine and lead to your disappointment.
+Such caveats include:

-Max Win per spin – It isn’t unusual to see casinos and bingo sites offering spin offers that have a ‘max win per spin’ clause attached to them.
-This literally means that you’re only ever in with the chance of winning an amount per spin up to the maximum stated figure.
+• Max Win Per Spin: It isn’t unusual to see casinos and bingo sites offering spin offers that have a “max win per spin” clause attached to them.
+This means that you can’t win more than the amount stated, and if you do, all of those extra funds will be void.

-Maximum bonus conversions – This small print refers to bonus spins, which if you remember are those spins that payout in bonus funds.
-Whenever you see this term it means that you will never be able to convert into real money (the sort you can withdraw) an amount that is greater than this figure.
+• Maximum Bonus Conversions: This small print refers to bonus spins, which are spins that pay bonus funds.
+Whenever you see this term, it means that you will never be able to convert into real money (the sort you can withdraw) an amount that is greater than this figure.

-Wagering Requirements – This is one of the most common restrictions placed on spins offers and is usually expressed as ‘X x Wagering Requirements’ (where x= a number).
+• Wagering Requirements: This is one of the most common restrictions placed on free spin offers and is usually expressed as something like “30x Wagering Requirement”, which means the bonus funds must be wagered 30 times over.

 In late 2020 Jumpman Gaming ventured into the free spins no deposit market and now offers a range of 10 Bonus Spin or 20 Bonus Spin offers on a limited number of their near 200 sites.

-The Jumpman offers will only ever give you free spins on card registration and the spins themselves will come with a range of requirements, such as a 65x wagering requirement, a £50 maximum bonus conversion.
+The Jumpman offers will only ever give you free spins on card registration, and the spins themselves will come with a range of requirements, such as a 65x wagering requirement and a £50 maximum bonus conversion.

-If you’ve read our guides and articles before you’ll probably already know how this goes… With any type of free offer, we suggest you slow down and take the time to read the terms and conditions that apply.
-If nothing else, read the significant terms and again consider the adage, if something seems too good to be true, it probably is.
-Nevertheless, something for nothing is generally considered a good thing.
+If you’ve read some of my previous guides and articles, you’ll probably know how this goes—with any type of free offer, I suggest you slow down and take the time to read the terms and conditions.

 • Why do Free Spins Offers require card details to be added?